TexAgg/MarkovTextGenerator/README.md

 #### Command Line App
 The command line app is called `Main`, and it takes a command-line argument which is the file to read from.
+`libMarkov.so`, and `libUtility.so` must be built,
+as they are shared libraries.

 #### Web App
 In the `web` directory,